LuisOlivaresJ/Dosepy/README.md

 Main [documentation](https://dosepy.readthedocs.io/en/latest/intro.html)

-Dosepy is an open source application to perform radiochromic film dosimetry.
+Dosepy is an open-source Python library to perform radiochromic film dosimetry.

-Dosepy is intended to be an accessible tool for medical physicist in radiation oncology to perform patient-specific dose verification based on film measurements.
+Dosepy is intended to be an accessible tool for medical physicist in radiation oncology to perform film dosimetry with effortless.

-The software works with scanned films (in TIFF format) and a DICOM file (typically exported from a treatment planning system, TPS).
-A 2D gamma analysis can be performed in order to evaluate the similarity between the measured (scanned film) and the planed (DICOM file) dose distributions.

 ## Installation